Norwegian Farmer’s Son…July 6th

 #46=Lowell on B Farmall (April 1954)

-Elliott’s big brother, Lowell, could do amazing things with that little Farmall “B”!!
+Elliott’s big brother, Lowell, (back in 1954 when this pic was taken) could do amazing things with that little Farmall “B”!!

 Springtime was usually super muddy in our cow-yard as the snows of winter melted away.
 I vividly remember my hero brother, Lowell, as he had the task of pulling a very full manure spreader, full of cow poo, out to the field one day to spread the load over our fields for fertilizer.
 The sloppy mud conditions next to our barn seemed to have him stuck as his chevron-cleated rubber tires began to spin.
 Lowell was wise, though, as he began to use his independent left and right brake pedals to his advantage.
 First, he’d hold down the left brake (allowing the right tire to spin till it hit hard ground below the muddy surface), then he’d brake the right tire to allow the left to grab solid ground.
 Back and forth he “walked” that little tractor and manure spreader out of the slimy cow-yard and out to the fields.